Mauro Moretti

-Mauro Moretti (born 29 October 1953) is an Italian executive and former CEO and general manager of Leonardo S.p.A. (formerly Finmeccanica), from May 2014 to May 2017.
+Mauro Moretti (born 29 October 1953) is an Italian executive, former CEO and general manager of Leonardo S.p.A. (formerly Finmeccanica) from May 2014 to May 2017 and convicted felon.

 He is also president of the AeroSpace and Defence Industries Association of Europe since March 2015, chairman of the Italy-Japan Business Group since September 2015, honorary chairman of the Italian Industries Federation for Aerospace, Defence and Security since July 2014, and president of the Italian FS Italian Foundation since 2013.

 He has been CEO of Ferrovie dello Stato Italiane and chairman of the Community of European Railway and Infrastructure Companies.
 He was Mompeo mayor in 2004 and he worked as syndicalist.